-CAHNRS is a leading driver of research at WSU, contributing to more than 40 percent of the university’s extramural funding budget.
-CAHNRS research and extension faculty brought in more than $81 million in FY2015 and $83 million in FY2016, from competitive extramural funding sources including federal agencies, Washington State commodity commissions, and other nonfederal agency grants.
+CAHNRS is a leading driver of research at WSU, contributing to more than 31 percent of the university’s extramural funding budget.
+CAHNRS research and Extension faculty brought in more than $84 million in FY2021 from competitive extramural funding sources including federal agencies, Washington state commodity commissions, and other nonfederal agency grants.

-More than 60 percent of CAHNRS Research and Extension extramural funding is from federal sources.
+More than 73% of CAHNRS extramural funding is from federal sources.

 Federal sources include USDA, Department of Energy, Department of Health and Human Services, National Science Foundation, Department of the Interior, EPA, NASA, National Institute of Health, and flow-through sub-awards.

 Non-federal sources include commodity commissions, the State of Washington, private foundations, businesses, local governments, foreign sponsors, and other state governments.